noahrc/blue-yam-95aaf/content/pages/index.md

           Whether you’re watching live on Sunday mornings or joining us during the

-           week our online services give you the opportunity to connect at any time from any where!
+          week our online services give you the opportunity to connect at any

-          *   Lorem ipsum

-          *   dolor sit amet
+          time from any where!
         url: lorem-ipsum
         type: col_item
       - icon_name: lorem-ipsum